janczizikow/sleek/about.md

 [<button>Our events</button>](/events)

-We also put on an annual Events Week - a week of fun events in the Spring Term which engages in how Christianity is relevant to different areas of life.
+We also put on an annual Events Week - a week of fun events in the Spring Term.
+They engages in how Christianity is relevant to different areas of life for everyone.

 ***